coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 CPU threads as possible limited only by SMRAM space and not by 64K.
 By default this loader version is disabled.
 Please see cpu/x86/Kconfig for more info.

+### Initial support for x86_64

+The x86_64 code support has been revived and enabled for qemu.
+While it started as PoC and the only supported platform is an emulator, there's interest in enabling additional platforms.
+It would allow to access more than 4GiB of memory at runtime and possibly brings optimised code for faster execution times.
+It still needs changes in assembly, fixed integer to pointer conversions in C, wrappers for blobs, support for running Option ROMs, among other things.

 ### Add significant changes here